 A physical examination is required for all regardless of major.
 Paper copies of the Medical Evaluation & Physical Examination Form are found in the students acceptance packet.
 The form fill Medical Evaluation & Physical Examination Form can also be found on their admissions portal.
 The examination should be conducted by the applicant's family physician, and the completed medical forms returned by the physician to the Director of Admissions and Enrollment Management.
-These results will be reviewed initially by the College's physician.
-Applicants who are unable to satisfy these physical requirements may appeal to the Director of Admissions and Enrollment Management.
+These results will be reviewed initially by the College's medical staff.